-There was English settlement in Virginia from the early 17th century, and we have evidence that Yeos later joined the pioneering families there.
+There was English settlement in Virginia from the early 17th century, and we have evidence that Yeos soon joined the pioneering families there.
 They include Hugh Yeo of Hartland (who emigrated in the 1640s and lived in Northampton County on a peninsula east of Chesapeake Bay), his brother Justinian Yeo and his sister Deborah Cleverdon.

 Henry Yeo, originally from Wapping, died in Virginia; administration of his estate was granted in 1659.

 John Yeo of Calvert County, Virginia made a petition to the House of Burgesses in 1727.